 The vines seemed to be gaining ground… They were slowly but surely advancing in our direction.
 And as they reached the tree in front of us, without thinking further, I leapt toward it—leaving on the ground, like surrendering arms, the heaviest items, namely ammunition and sleeping bag—and began to grab its bark, which was thick enough for me to catch the surface of the tree, quickly enough with my sneakers to avoid falling into the abyss along the way… It was as if I had transformed into some sort of squirrel or cat that, fierce, would take on the challenge of running with such ease.
 Yet I had no claws, and so after two endless minutes of literally doing everything I could not to fall, I finally managed to reach a first branch.
 Except that this one, too thin, snapped under my weight and I momentarily lost my balance before grabbing onto another, at the last moment.
 My headlamp, fortunately, had illuminated it… as well as a spider, calmly settled between two trees, whose body was perhaps five times the size of the tarantulas I had seen on television shows.
 It had an elongated, spectral body, whose white glowed under the beam of my lamp.

 A shiver ran down my spine, but it was certainly not the time to falter, so I grabbed that branch, which had seemed much thicker than the other one, and went all out : I hoisted myself up with all my weight to reach it and literally rested on it, like a roast on a spit !
-To be honest, I was out of breath and frozen with fear, which didn’t help, to be honest.
+To be honest, I was out of breath and frozen with fear, which didn’t help.
 I needed to regain my composure.
 But it seemed that this branch could hold… It seemed sturdier than I had thought.
 So I allowed myself a brief pause, and a smell of blood caught my attention.
 Reflexively, I lowered my head, and that’s when my lamp illuminated my hands : They were literally in tatters.
-Flesh was hanging, the scratches left by the bark were so deep.
-A sharp, piercing pain also stung me.
-No matter; at that exact moment, it was indeed the survival instinct that took over.
+Flesh was hanging, the scratches left by the bark were so deep...
+A sharp, piercing pain also stung me, now that I had seen the extent of the damage.
+No matter ; at that very moment, it was indeed the survival instinct that took over.
 So I decided to keep going before it got the better of me.
 I was still very close to the ground, and I still had a long way to go to the top of the tree where perhaps… I would find shelter.

 I finally looked at the ground -or rather I dared- and the violence of the spectacle I saw was forever embedded in my retina.
 My friend was being devoured alive in front of me by black and shiny things whose shape I did not recognize.
-Sort of shadows with not very well-defined contours that slowly activated on him, making him disappear piece by piece.
-All that remained was the bust, to tell the truth.
+Sort of shadows with not very well-defined contours that slowly activated upon him, making him disappear piece by piece.
+Telling the truth, all that remained was the bust.
 As for the head...
 I hardly recognized it.
-Not because I was too high to see her, no, but because it was distorted; as if it had been pre-digested before being ingested by these things.
+Not because I was too high to see it, no, but because it was distorted ; as if it had been pre-digested before being ingested by these things.
 Certainly too busy saving my skin, I hadn't even heard him scream, shame on me !

 Instinctively, I resumed the climb toward the sky, undoubtedly my only salvation.
 And the fact that every finger pressed into the bark, as painful as it could be, moved me a little further away from those things, was reason enough to keep going, again and again, ignoring the pain, which gradually and almost completely faded under the intense stress, and above all, behind the one thing that mattered at that moment : life.